 If you are creating book trailers, audiobooks, or online videos that include preexisting music or film clips, copyright law can be one of your biggest headaches.
-The first step to avoid copyright violations is to identify who owns the copyrights in the preexisting music or film clip.
+The first step to avoiding copyright violations is identifying who owns the copyrights in the preexisting music or film clip.
 The second step is to license the rights needed for your multi-media project.

 Using a preexisting music recording for a multi-media project requires the license to at least two copyrights, the musical composition and the sound recording.

 - The copyright in a musical composition includes both the rights to the words and the music.
 Most lyricists and composers assign their copyrights to the music publishers.

 - To license these copyrights, you will need what is called a synchronization or “sync” license from the music publisher.
 Often a music composition will have multiple songwriters.
 Each of these might be affiliated with different music publishers.
 A sync license will be needed from each music publisher for each songwriter.